immontilla/ryanair/README.md

 I've built the solution, using a Spring Boot 2.0 project.
 I've added a Cache manager to save the Route API response.
 Also, I've documented the API using Swagger.

+The port where the web server will be listening on can be customized in the file src/main/resources/application.yml

 To build and run the project.
 Run this command:

 ```